readthedocs/readthedocs.org/docs/theme-context.rst

 =================================================

-Before calling `sphinx-build` to render your docs, Read the Docs injects some extra context in the templates by using the ``html_context`` Sphinx setting in the ``conf.py`` file.
-This extra context allows Read the Docs to add some features like "Edit on GitHub" and use a custom Analytics code, among others.
+Before calling `sphinx-build` to render your docs, Read the Docs injects some extra context in the templates by using the `html_context Sphinx setting`_ in the ``conf.py`` file.
+This extra context allows Read the Docs to add some features like "Edit on GitHub" and use a user custom Analytics code, among others.

+.. _html_context Sphinx setting: http://www.sphinx-doc.org/en/stable/config.html#confval-html_context

 Context injected by default
 ---------------------------